gustavo-cupertino/project-4-group-6/README.md

 ***Data Collection***:

-The original dataset used for this project was obtained from the Centers for Disease Control and Prevention (CDC) and is a major part of the 2020 Behavioral Risk Factor Surveillance System (BRFSS) Survey.
+The original dataset used for this project was released by the Centers for Disease Control and Prevention (CDC) and is a major part of the 2020 Behavioral Risk Factor Surveillance System (BRFSS) Survey.
+For the purpose of this project we used a data subset available in Kaggle as the starting point.

 ***Languages/Tools***: